thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-telegram-bot.md

 ### Getting the Chat ID

-At the next step, we need to retrieve a Chat ID.
-The Chat ID is necessary to send messages via the HTTP API.
+In the next step, we need to retrieve a Chat ID.
+The Chat ID is needed to send messages via the HTTP API.

 There are several ways to get the Chat ID: